programming-notes/active-record-intro-retrieving-records-challenge/README.md

 We just need to be careful because not all of the methods are chainable.
 For example, `.pluck`.
 We could tack a call to `.pluck` onto the end of the chain shown in Figure 14, and it would work just fine.
 However, we couldn't stick `.pluck` into the middle of the chain.
 Why not?
 What does it return compared to the return values of the other methods?

-- `exit`

-  This will exit the console, just like IRB.
-Alternatively, use *control + d*.

-### Release 1: `Person` and `Rating` classes
+### Release 10: `Person` and `Rating` classes

-We've explored some of the class methods provided for getting records out of the database.
-To complete this challenge, define the `Person` and `Rating` classes, so that they are backed by the database—the `Dog` class if needed.

-Tests have been provided.
-From the command line, run `bundle exec rake spec` to see the failing tests.
-Make all the tests pass before submitting.
+We can now close the rake console.
+We're going to turn our attention to defining two more Active Record models:  `Person` and `Rating`.
+Create these classes, and set them up like our `Dog` class to be Active Record models.
+Tests have been provided in `spec/models`.

 [RailsGuides Query Interface]: http://guides.rubyonrails.org/active_record_querying.html